yennanliu/CS_basics/doc/faq_spark_hadoop.md

 38. Explain repartition?
+	- repartition():
+		- shuffles the data between the executors and divides the data into number of partitions.
+But this might be an `expensive` operation since it `shuffles` the data between executors and involves `network traffic`. `Ideal place to partition` is at the `data source`, while fetching the data.
+Things can speed up greatly when data is partitioned the right way but can dramatically slow down when done wrong, especially due the Shuffle operation.

 	- repartition
 		- Reshuffle the data in the RDD `randomly` to create either `more or fewer` partitions and balance it across them.
 This always `shuffles ALL DATA over the network`.
 	- repartitionAndSortWithinPartitions